-As the world watches Russia’s conflict with Ukraine, US services providers, like OneNeck, operating critical infrastructure are watching closely as cyberattacks could accompany any physical conflict.
+As the world watches Russia’s conflict with Ukraine, US services providers, like OneNeck, operating critical infrastructure are watching closely as cyber risk increases with any physical conflict.
 The FBI, CISA and the National Security Agency put out a joint advisory in January about potential cyberthreats against US critical infrastructure.
 CISA also warned US companies to protect their IT systems against destructive wiper malware, which has been used against targets in Ukraine.

 At OneNeck, our security teams across the OneNeck/TDS organization are closely monitoring the events related to this conflict.
 As a telecommunications and service provider, we include ourselves as a key contributor to critical infrastructure, and have been evaluating all alerts from the CISA for the last several months, and we are constantly evaluating our security posture in alignment with those alerts.